 A traditional Yorkshire teacake is totally moreish.
 It has a dark, well baked crust and is best eaten fresh on the day of baking but totally delicious toasted the next day and served warm with lashings of butter.
-This recipe is sufficient for 12 teacakes though I normally make a batch of six which uses half of the dough.
-The other half is shaped, placed in a greased 1 lb loaf tin then frozen.
-When you fancy something tasty this frozen dough will take 5-6 hours to thaw and prove then bake for 25 minutes.
+This recipe is sufficient for 12 - 14 teacakes though I tend to take out 300g or so of the dough and bake in a llb loaf tin to slice and toast later or use in a bread and butter pudding.
+I usually make about 8-9 teacakes and a loaf.

 Transfer the dough to a greased bowl, cover with a shower cap and then leave to rise in a warm place for 1.5 to 2 hours.
 It will double in size.

-Shape the remainder of the dough into equal sized balls.
-A Yorkshire teacake is flat rather than round so after shaping into a ball roll flat with a rolling pin and place onto a baking sheet and leave to prove for 50 minutes until doubled in size.
-The teacakes need to be left in a warm place to prove and double in size.
+Shape the remainder of the dough into equal sized balls – about 75g is a good size.
+A Yorkshire teacake is flat rather than round so after shaping into a ball roll flat with a rolling pin and place onto a baking sheet and leave to prove in a warm place for 50 minutes until doubled in size.
 I use the oven with just the electric light on.
 If your kitchen is warm (around 25 degrees) then simply cover with a light tea towel and leave to prove.

 Preheat the oven to 200 degrees c (fan)